-Argentina has closed its borders for travel until at least the end of January, while domestic restrictions are gradually being lifted.
+Argentina has closed its borders for travel once again, while domestic restrictions are gradually being lifted.

 Can I travel to Argentina?

 - Argentina has closed its borders again, for all leisure travel.
 Travel is allowed for approved reasons only.